 Doing it this way there is a link to the RFQ shown in the top right corner of the screen

 Note: it’s important to understand that replenishment is a “soft” link between the demand and supply, and it’s possible to re-allocate the goods to a different Sales Order / Delivery Order.
-This certainly provides more flexibility, but it’s also different from MTO.
+This certainly provides more flexibility, but it’s different from MTO.

 Give me back my MTO